tapglue/ios_sample/README.md

 A more detailed documentation can be found on our [documentation](http://developers.tapglue.com/docs/ios) website.

-## Installing the SDK with Carthage
+## Installing with Carthage

-The easiest way to install Tapglue into your iOS project is to use [CocoaPods](http://cocoapods.org/).
+To install Tapglue with [Carthage](https://github.com/Carthage/Carthage):

-1. Install Carthage with `brew install carthage` or check their [releases](https://github.com/Carthage/Carthage/releases).
+1. Install Carthage with `brew update` followed by `brew install Carthage`
-2. Run `carthage update --platform iOS` to fetch all dependancies for iOS.
+2. Create a Cartfile in the root of your project
-3. Restart your Xcode project
+3. Run `Carthage update --platform iOS`

 ## Installing the SDK with CocoaPods